 I'm a third year Law undergraduate at the University of Ilorin, Ilorin Nigeria, whose love for Art and Literature is immoderate.
 I'm a reader who is learning to be a writer.
 I have read across Motivation, Biographies, Politics and Leadership e.t.c.
 Writing to me is a key to set oneself free from emotional challenges of life and a means to paint one's world with words in many colours and styles.
 I'll never be satisfied with whatever I become without a "Writer" in it.

 I have been delving my thoughts into the situation going on in Chad.
-Chad is an African country that is still practising military rule.
+Chad is an African country which is still practicing military rule.
 Due to a leadership tussle, war has broken out and social unrest has set in.
-People have started running helter-skelter.
+People have started running helter skelter.
 Wailing has become the chorus to the lyrics of guns and bombs.
-The blacks are killing blacks again.
+The black are killing blacks again.

 Human greediness.
 That's it -- human selfishness.
-Some people want to attract all good to themselves.
+Some people want to attract all good to themelves.
 Individuals come forth canvassing for the betterment of themselves, their people and their future at the detriment of others.
 Human sense of natural justice has been disrupted with egoism.
-And at the same time, humans won't like to be dominated over.
+And at the same time humans won't like to be dominated over.
 Those who feel cheated wouldn't want to remain as such.
-Then reactions would birth brawl, and then brawl would birth wars.
+Then reactions would birth brawl and then brawl would birth wars.
 War is now in Chad.
+May God save Chad.

 I was still in my father's loin when the Nigerian civil war broke out in 1967, but history taught me a lot.
 That lot from books made me cry.
 I was crying because humans forget humanity when violence presents itself.
-I wondered why we as humans still don't get the simple truth that life is hell itself already, that we should not further make it hard for ourselves again.
-And in most cases, war is like a business of mongering; those who they push to the battlefield are usually just prey used by the big (Fisher) men to catch big fish underwater.
+I was wondering why we as humans still don't get the simple truth that, life is hell itself already, that we should not further make it hard for ourselves again.
+And in most cases, war is like a business of mongering, those who they push to the battle field are usually just prey used by the big (Fisher) men to catch big fish under water.

-For humanity, I compose this little read.
+For the purpose of humanity, I compose this little read.
 I propose you read and share for many eyes to see.
 War in Chad is an issue that concerns all African countries.
 I have done little through the ball of my pen to show caring for my brothers in distress.
-I implore you, dear reader, to use what you have from wherever you are to offset the Chadian war.
+I implore you, dear reader, to use what you have from wherever you are to negatize the Chadian war.
 A prayer would suffice.